moby/moby/docs/reference/commandline/run.md

 | `process` | Namespace isolation only.                                                                                                                                     |
 | `hyperv`   | Hyper-V hypervisor partition-based isolation.                                                                                                                  |

-In practice, when running on Microsoft Windows without a `daemon` option set,  these two commands are equivalent:
+On Windows, the default isolation for client is `hyperv`, and for server is `process`.
+Therefore when running on Windows server without a `daemon` option set, these two commands are equivalent:
 ```
 $ docker run -d --isolation default busybox top
 $ docker run -d --isolation process busybox top
 ```

-If you have set the `--exec-opt isolation=hyperv` option on the Docker `daemon`, any of these commands also result in `hyperv` isolation:
+If you have set the `--exec-opt isolation=hyperv` option on the Docker `daemon`, if running on Windows server, any of these commands also result in `hyperv` isolation:

 ```
 $ docker run -d --isolation default busybox top